 For a non-French resident entity that holds more than 25% of our dividend rights and may be subject to French tax on capital gains, the Amended Finance Bill for 2021 dated July 19, 2021 (published July 20, 2021) amended the provisions of Article 244 bis B of the FTC in order to comply with European Union (EU) law as French courts have recently ruled that such provisions previously did not comply with European principles and therefore could not be applied by the French tax authorities as the basis for French taxation of foreign shareholders (CE, 14 October 2020, n°421524, AVM International and CAA Versailles, 20 October 2020, n°18VE03012, Sté Runa Capital Fund I LP).
-The Amended Finance Bill for 2021 provides for a refund mechanism allowing an eligible non-French resident corporate investors to claim a refund of the non-resident French capital gains tax to the extent such tax exceeds the amount of the French corporate income tax it would have borne if it had been a French resident.
-This refund mechanism is available to entities established in (i) an EU Member State or a Member State of the European Economic Area (EEA), other than a non-cooperative State or Territory within the meaning of Article 238-0 A of the FTC that has concluded a tax treaty with France that includes an administrative assistance provision to combat tax fraud and tax evasion (an "EU/EEA State") or (ii) a State, other than a non-cooperative State or Territory that has concluded a tax treaty with France that includes an administrative assistance clause regarding the exchange of information aimed at combating tax fraud and tax evasion (a "Treaty State"), provided that the transferor is not effectively involved in the management or control of the entity whose shares are disposed of or redeemed.
-In addition, the Amended Finance Bill provides that specific collective investment funds established in EU/EEA States or Treaty States are excluded from the scope of the nonresident capital gain tax mentioned above under certain conditions.
+The Amended Finance Bill for 2021 provides for a refund mechanism allowing an eligible non-French resident corporate investors to claim a refund of the non-resident capital gains tax to the extent such tax exceeds the amount of the French corporate income tax it would have borne if it had been a French resident.
+This refund mechanism is available to entities established in (i) an EU Member State or Territory within the meaning of Article 238-0 A of the FTC that has concluded a tax treaty with France that includes an administrative assistance provision to combat tax fraud and tax evasion (a "Treaty State"), provided that the transferor is not effectively involved in the management or control of the entity whose shares are disposed of or redeemed.
+In addition, the Amended Finance Bill provides that specific collective investment funds established in EU/IEEA States or Treaty States or Territory States or Territory States are excluded from the scope of the nonersident capital gain tax mentioned above under certain conditions.
 The recent amendments described above will apply to dispositions and redemptions of shares, and distributions, subject to Section 244 bis B of the FTC, realized as from June 30, 2021.